-If you wish to use the portal but are not yet authorised, you will still be able to pre-register on the portal, but you will be asked to provide the letter of authorisation evidence before being granted access to the management licence when the portal is implemented.
+If you wish to use the portal but are not yet authorised, you will still be able to pre-register on the portal, but you will be asked to provide the evidence before being granted access to the management licence when the portal is implemented.

 Authorised contact person and use licence emails

 It is important that ‘authorised contact persons’ register on the portal using their preferred email address.
 Their email must be unique, so we strongly recommend that you do not use shared email addresses.

 Some ‘authorised contact persons’ may have already registered on the portal because they hold a use licence.
 They will not need to register a second time.
 However, we are aware that some have previously registered with a personal email address (e.g. ) rather than their work email address.
 If you want to use a different work email address for your activities as an authorised contact of a management licence holder then you will need to register a second account using that email address.

 Note: Users may find it easier to use a single email registration for both their use licence and their work as an authorised contact of a management licence holder.
 For this reason, you may consider changing the portal email address to your work address to avoid having the need to have two separate portal accounts.
 If you change your employer at a later date, you can always change your contact email back before you leave your employment.

 Once the management licence portal has been implemented, a previously authorised contact who has registered on the portal will see the relevant management licence.
 If it is not visible, it may be because a different email was used to register on the portal than we have previously recorded.
 In that case the authorised contact will need to us so we can manually link the licence to their account.

 Organisations are encouraged to consider having more than one authorised contact to cater for leave periods.